xLightsSequencer/xLights/README.txt

    -- enh (keithsw) Add mouth image hints to faces dialog -- enh (keithsw) Show waveform selected duration under Time/FPS display -- bug (keithsw) Fix dropping of ranged timing tracks between two existing ranges.
 Also prevent spanning ranges.
+   -- enh (keithsw) Add star to ripple effect
+   -- enh (keithsw) Add a free model description property which is included in model export.
+Useful for documenting things like which controller output it should be on or the cable tag or anything else that you may currently record in a spreadsheet.
 2016.48  Aug 29, 2016
    -- enh (keithsw) Add sequence checker, "Tools,Check Sequence".
 This scans your Setup/Layout/Open sequence and highlights any
                     items that might cause issues or unexpected behaviour in xLights.